paguerre3/kubeops/README.md

 # kubeops
-kubernetes guide that serves as a theorical and practice documentation of the core concepts
+kubernetes guide that serves as theorical and practice documentation of core concepts